-EMPLOYEE NAME CURRENT POSITION J.G.
+EMPLOYEE AMECURRENT POSITION J.G

 ADDRESS TITLE

-POSITION SOUGHT J.G.
+POSITION S JGHT J.G

 TITLE

-Employee Identification Number:
+Employee Ide ification Number:

-We regret to inform you that another applicant has been selected for the position you sought.
-That applicant has been selected (because he/she has been deemed to be more qualified than you by virtue of) for one or more of the following reasons:
+That applican form you that another applicant has been selected for the position you sough has been selected (because he/she has been deemed to be more qualified than you one or more of the following reasons:

-() 1.
-Better Able (Ability) to perform the job due to: () More experience in the same or related work. () Demonstrated competence in the same or related work. () Job Performance (including evaluations and disciplinary record). () 2.
-Interview An explanation must be provided below if this section is checked. () 3.
-Education and training (directly related to the duties of the vacant position), including Licenses and/or Registration. () 4.
-More Seniority. () (Applicant from within the work unit selected.) () 5.
-Other 5.
+() Better Able (Ability) to perform the job due to: More experience in the same or related work.
+Demonstrated competence in the same or related work.
+Job Performance (including evaluations and disciplinary record).

+() 2.
+Interview An explanation must be provided below if this section is checked.

+() 3.
+Education and training (directly related to the duties of the vacan position), including Licenses and/or Registration.

+() () () 4.
+More Seniority.
+(Applicant from within the work unit selected.)
+5. Other

+Comments/E lanation:

+r the purpose of meeting the notice requirements of Article 14, Section 1B.
+It does her party from raising other issues under the provisions of Article 23A of the

+By: Super sor Date

+,3111)(4) NII IIAIP